Skip to content

 Measures how often your content is seen across feeds including photos, video, and text.
 High views mean content is being served more often.
 However, views alone do not predict business outcomes so combine with quality signals such as engagement and actions.

-2. Engagement Quality Score
+2. Weighted Engagement Score

-3. Click Through Rate
+3. Click-Through Rate

 4. Action Conversion Rate